apache/fury/docs/protocols/xlang_object_graph_spec.md

 - For JDK8: fury detect `latin` at runtime, if string is `latin` string, then use `latin` encoding, otherwise use `utf-16`.
 - For JDK9+: fury use `coder` in `String` object for encoding, `latin`/`utf-16` will be used for encoding.
 - If the string is encoded by `utf-8`, then fury will use `utf-8` to decode the data.
-But currently fury doesn't enable utf-8 encoding by default for java.
 Cross-language string serialization of fury uses `utf-8` by default.

 ### list